quochuyn/quochuyn.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Data Scientist 📈 and Ping Pong Rookie 🏓
+Data Scientist 📈, Golf Amateur ⛳, Half-Marathon Runner 🏃

-Greetings!
-Data science is my passion.
-From engineering complex data pipelines to unveiling hidden patterns, I **thrive** on transforming data into actionable insights.
-With a Master's in Applied Data Science from the University of Michigan and a B.S. in Mathematics specialized in Data Science, I wield machine learning and A.I. tools to turn data into actionable solutions.
+"Data is the new oil." - Clive Humby.
+But like crude oil, data must be refined to be valuable.
+I specialize in transforming raw, unstructured data into actionable insights, predictive models, and AI-driven solutions that fuel business innovation.
+Backed by a Master's in Applied Data Science (University of Michigan) and a B.S. in Mathematics (University of California, Irvine), I don't just work with data - I refine it into strategic value that drives real-world impact.

-I am a data scientist who:
+I am a data scientist, with expertise in machine learning, data engineering, and GenAI, who:
-* Excels in engineering data pipelines
+* Mitigated risk in critical infrastructure - deploying ML to prevent $500K+ in annual gas pipelines damages.
-* Effectively communicates data insights with storytelling finesse
+* Leveraged LLMs (GPT-4o) to extract root causes of 140K+ customer complaints, enabling systemic business improvements.
-* Navigates through various data structures--text, image, graph, numerical, and more
+* Automated analytics pipelines, cutting manual effort by 98% and streamlining operations.
-* Most importantly, strives to utilize data's power to create a positive impact in our world
+* Advanced AI in healthcare, optimizing deep learning models for EEG and MRI analysis to improve patient outcomes.